Volunteers and Partners Appreciation Night 2017

 Shakilah, a youth at our youth work specialist centre Youth Infinity, took the stage and performed a medley of ‘You Raise Me Up’ and ‘Stand By Me’, and The Script’s ‘Superheroes’ against an acoustic guitar accompaniment.

-OTAI (an abbreviation of ‘old-timers’) and Silver Sparks – two groups of seniors from COMNET Senior Services, who had been practising hip-hop dance and a capella singing respectively for this occasion – wowed the audience with their three months of hard work.
+OTAI (an abbreviation of ‘old-timers’) and Silver Sparks – two groups of seniors from COMNET Senior Service, who had been practising hip-hop dance and a capella singing respectively for this occasion – wowed the audience with their three months of hard work.
 Everyone clapped to the beat of Michael Jackson’s ‘Billie Jean’ and sang along to a medley of ‘Feng Yang Hua Gu’, ‘Cheng Li de Yue Guang’ and ‘Gei Wo Yi Ge Wen’.

 As the night gradually came to a close, Dr Ng once again thanked the volunteers and partners for their support and attendance, and urged them to continue to work with the agency in our crusade.
 He also introduced the ‘2% Hongbao’ movement, encouraging attendees to contribute a small amount from the hongbaos they received in the Lunar New Year.